Glasgow School of Art: 2018 fire

-A large fire broke out in the Mackintosh Building on 15 June 2018, causing extensive damage.
-The fire also caused severe damage to the nearby O2 ABC music venue.
+A second, much more severe fire broke out in the Mackintosh Building on 15 June 2018, causing extensive damage.
+The fire also caused severe damage to the nearby O2 ABC music venue, which later needed to be demolished in 2024.
 Emergency services received the first call at 11:19 pm BST, and 120 firefighters and 20 fire engines were dispatched to the fire.
 No casualties were reported.
 As of January 2022 the cause of the fire was not known.

 Alan Dunlop, visiting professor of architecture at Robert Gordon University who studied at the Mackintosh School of Architecture, was contacted by the press immediately after the fire and stated: "I can't see any restoration possible for the building itself.
 It looks totally destroyed."
 This point of view was not supported by the early external building surveys, which appeared to indicate that much of the exterior had survived, though extensively damaged.
 Drone footage enabled a clearer assessment of the extent of the interior damage, and a programme of partial dismantling was established to stabilise the portions of the facade at risk of collapse, notably the south elevation.
 A Glasgow City Council spokesperson said: "There is a consensus emerging that the intention of the building control people, HES (Historic Environment Scotland) people and the art school is to save the building...
 Right now, people are operating on the understanding it will be saveable."
-It was also noted by Roger Billcliffe that "It has been voted Britain's most important building several times over, and we have all of the information needed to recreate every detail, following extensive laser surveys after the first fire."

 The first opportunity for the school administration to visit the site happened on 19 June 2018.
 Muriel Gray, chair of the Board of Governors, stated: "This was the first opportunity for the expert team to see the building and begin what will be a long and complex process of determining the future of the Mack, but we remain optimistic.
 There is a huge desire to see Mackintosh's masterpiece rise again, one which we all share.
 We have incredibly detailed information on the building collated over the last 4 years, and have worked with teams of talented craftspeople who were doing a tremendous job on the restoration."
 In a subsequent statement to the BBC, Professor Tom Inns, director of the school, affirmed that "This building is not beyond saving.
 It will be saved in some form."
 He continued to support his firm belief that the building should continue in its function as a working art school, rather than a museum.